Marysa Navarro: Career and research

 Between 1963 and 1967, Navarro worked as a professor at different university institutions, Rutgers University, Yeshiva University, Kean University, and Long Island University.
 In 1968, she became a professor of Ancient and Contemporary History of Latin America at Dartmouth College, located in Hanover, New Hampshire, at a time when women were not admitted either in classes or in the faculty, being the first woman to hold that position.
-Marked by the feminist movement, she campaigned for Darmouth College to be opened to female students, which took place in 1972, when the school hired female teachers.
+Marked by the feminist movement, she campaigned for Dartmouth College to be opened to female students, which took place in 1972, when the school hired female teachers.
 She also fought against segregation.

-She worked at Dartmouth College for 42 years, serving as director of the History Department (1982-1985), associate dean of Social Sciences (1985-1989), and director of the Latin American and Caribbean Studies Program (1992-2004).
-Her great interest, teaching feminism and gender issues, led her to direct the Women's Studies Program (1979-1981).
+She worked at Dartmouth College for 42 years, serving as director of the History Department (1982–1985), associate dean of Social Sciences (1985–1989), and director of the Latin American and Caribbean Studies Program (1992–2004).
+Her great interest, teaching feminism and gender issues, led her to direct the Women's Studies Program (1979–1981).
 Upon her retirement in 2010, Dartmouth named her Professor Emeritus and she was awarded the Elizabeth Howland Hand-Otis Norton Pierce Award for Outstanding Undergraduate Teaching for teaching excellence.

-She is part of numerous associations and editorial committees in feminist-themed journals and is very involved in the Latin American Studies Association (LASA), of which she was vice president (2002) and president (2003–2004).
-Since the beginning of her studies, Navarro has received numerous research grants.
-She continues her research through the grant received in 2009, the Amelia Lacroze de Fortabat scholarship from the David Rockefeller Center for Latin American Studies.
+She was part of numerous associations and editorial committees in feminist-themed journals and was very involved in the Latin American Studies Association (LASA), of which she was vice president (2002) and president (2003–2004).
+Since the beginning of her studies, Navarro had received numerous research grants.
+She continued her research through the grant received in 2009, the Amelia Lacroze de Fortabat scholarship from the David Rockefeller Center for Latin American Studies.
 In 2017, she was named Doctor honoris causa by the Public University of Navarre (UPNA), the first woman to achieve this honorary title by this academic institution.